erinknight242/M204-language-extension/README.md

 ## Install the extension

 - This extension is not yet published on the marketplace, so to start using the extension with Visual Studio Code: download this repo, copy it into your `<user home>/.vscode/extensions` folder and restart VS Code.
+  - On a Mac, you may need to Command-shift-period to show hidden files to reveal your .vscode folder

 ## Local Development